modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 Facebook is organized in _regions_ (machines geographically located togeter) and _clusters_ (set of machines in a region).
 Data is organized in one master MySQL database, and a number of replicas that can be in different regions / clusters (5.0).

+A cluster contains a set of frontends (web servers that the client directly connects to), memcache instances and MySQL database instances.
+Each frontend is connected to a number (up to all) of memcache instances through a proxy named _mcrouter_.
+The memcache instances do not communicate with each other.

 Key can be replicated to mutiple _clusters_ (Facebook's term for a geographically close cluster of computers), but I can't find any details on the criteria and how a frontend instance gets > 1 cache location from hashing a key.

 When a write / delete occurs on a database (MySQL), a notification broadcaster (called "McSqueal") is notified and will notify each memcache instance containing the key of the change.
+The master / replica MySQL servers are kept in sync using MySQL's replication mechanism.